happyfish100/FastCFS/README.md

 FastCFS is a general distributed file system with strong consistency, high performance, high availability and supporting 10 billion massive files.
 FastCFS can be used as the back-end storage of databases (MySQL, PostgresSQL, Oracle etc.), K8s, KVM, FTP, SMB and NFS.

+### Main Features

+* High performance on the premise of strong data consistency: performance is more better than ceph
+* Fully compatible with POSIX, supporting file lock and 10 billion massive files
+* High availability: no single point & automatic failover
+* Easy to use:
+    * simple and efficient architecture and native implementation
+    * independent of third-party components
+    * built-in operation and maintenance tools

+### Classical Application Scene

+* Database: supports two storage methods (conventional exclusive data and high-level shared data), and supports database cloud
+* File Storage: documents, pictures, videos, etc., FastCFS is easier to integrate with general software than the object storage
+* Unified Storage: database and file storage share a storage cluster, which significantly improves the utilization of storage resources
+* High Performance Computing: FastCFS with high reliability and high performance is naturally suitable for the HPC scene.

 ## 2. Current Version

 V3.3.0